 Half-Price Books – Earn up to $10 in Bookworm Bucks

 With Half-Price Books “Feed Your Brain” Summer Reading Program, kids can read at least 15 minutes/day or 300 minutes/month through June and July to earn a $5 coupon (one per month) which can be used to purchase books at Half-Price books.
 Kids can track their time on these HPB reading logs.
 High Schoolers can qualify for the same prize by reading a book a month and writing a short review.

 HEB Grocery Stores – Free T-shirt

 Kids who live in Texas can get a free “Reading Club” T-shirt from H.E.B. when they read 10 books before October 1.
-Visit HEB to pick up a reading log, or download one here: HEB Reading Log.
+Visit HEB to pick up a reading log, or download one here (Note: HEB has not yet updated the link for their 2019 program): HEB Reading Log.